AleksandrRogov/DynamicsWebApi/README.md

 maxPageSize | Number | Defaults the odata.maxpagesize preference.
 Use to set the number of entities returned in the response. onTokenRefresh | Function | A callback function that triggered when DynamicsWebApi requests a new OAuth token.
 (At this moment it is done before each call to Dynamics 365, as [recommended by Microsoft](https://msdn.microsoft.com/en-ca/library/gg327838.aspx#Anchor_2)). returnRepresentation | Boolean | Defaults Prefer header with value "return=representation".
-Use this property to return just created or updated entity in a single request. webApiUrl | String | A complete URL string to Web API.
+Use this property to return just created or updated entity in a single request. useEntityNames | Boolean | `v.1.4.0+` Indicates whether to use entity logical names instead of collection logical names during requests. webApiUrl | String | A complete URL string to Web API.
 Example of the URL: "https:/myorg.api.crm.dynamics.com/api/data/v8.2/".
 If it is specified then webApiVersion property will not be used even if it is not empty. webApiVersion | String | Version of the Web API.
 Default version is "8.0".

 Configuration property `webApiVersion` is required only when DynamicsWebApi used inside CRM.
 Property `webApiUrl` is required when DynamicsWebApi used externally.
-If both configuration properties set then `webApiUrl` will have a higher priority than `webApiVersion`, so the last one will be skipped.
+**Important!** If both configuration properties set then `webApiUrl` will have a higher priority than `webApiVersion`, so the last one will be skipped.

+**Important!** Please note, if you are using `DynamicsWebApi` **outside Microsoft Dynamics 365** and set `useEntityNames` to `true` **the first request** to Web Api will fetch `LogicalCollectionName` and `LogicalName` from entity metadata for all entities.
+It does not happen when `DynamicsWebApi` is used in Microsoft Dynamics 365 Web Resources (there is no additional request).

 ## Request Examples